Papori: Plot summary

-The film is set in the political background of the Assam agitation during the 1983 election.
+The film is set against the political background of the Assam agitation during the 1983 election.
 It is a story about Papori whose husband Binod is falsely arrested for her murder.
-A smuggler rapes Papori and her husband is convicted of it.
-Phukan, a police inspector finds the true murderer but cannot arrest him because the killer enjoys political protection.
+A smuggler rapes Papori and her husband is convicted for it.
+Phukan, a police inspector, finds the true murderer but cannot arrest him because he enjoys political protection.
 During this time, her daughter ends up in the hospital, where she eventually dies.